Russia–Ukraine relations in the Eurovision Song Contest: Ukrainian artist replacement

 Following the controversy surrounding the Ukrainian national final in 2019, a new rule was introduced starting from 2020 which bars artists who have performed in Russia since 2014 or have entered Crimea "in violation of the legislation of Ukraine" from entering the competition.
 The for the Eurovision Song Contest 2022 was won by Alina Pash.
 On 14 February 2022, two days after the selection, activist and video blogger Serhii Sternenko alleged that Pash had entered Crimea from Russian territory in 2015, and counterfeited her travel documentation with her team in order to take part in the selection.
 The Ukrainian broadcaster UA:PBC subsequently stated that they would request the Ukrainian State Border Guard Service to verify if the documentation is forged, and that Pash would not officially be the Ukrainian representative at the contest "until the verification and clarification of the facts is completed".
-Andrii Demchenko, speaking on behalf of the Guard Service, maintained that the certificate Pash had handed in to the broadcaster had not been issued by them, but that a request to cross the border had been made by the artist, and that the broadcaster would be provided with the results of the investigation by 16 February.
+Andrii Demchenko, speaking on behalf of the Border Guard, maintained that the certificate Pash had handed in to the broadcaster had not been issued by them, but that a request to cross the border had been made by the artist, and that the broadcaster would be provided with the results of the investigation by 16 February.
 Pash's management later stated that she had entered Crimea from the Ukrainian border, and that the certificate had been requested by a "team member" rather than Pash herself.
-On 16 February, Pash claimed on an Instagram post that the Guard Service had not been able to provide her with a new certificate as proof of her entrance to Crimea, since related records are only kept for five years.
+On 16 February, Pash claimed on an Instagram post that the Border Guard had not been able to provide her with a new certificate as proof of her entrance to Crimea, since related records are only kept for five years.
 Shortly after, Pash announced on her social media pages that she would withdraw her candidacy as the Ukrainian representative at the contest.
 Runner-up of the selection, Kalush Orchestra, were offered to represent Ukraine in Pash's place on 17 February, and a final decision was expected to be made during a meeting on 18 February.
 On 22 February, UA:PBC confirmed that Kalush Orchestra had accepted the offer.